Governance Framework

 The IT Code of Practice

-All policies, codes and charters are approved by the Board on the recommendation of its relevant Committee and are applied throughout the Group.
-Certain Policies and Codes are subject to review at least annually whilst Charters are reassessed every two years, unless otherwise required.
+All charters, codes and policies are approved by the Board on the recommendation of its relevant Committee and are applied throughout the Group.
+Certain policies and codes are subject to review annually, whilst charters are reassessed every three years, unless otherwise required.